Corte, Haute-Corse

 Corte (/ˈkɔːɹteɪ/, /ˈkɔːɹti/; /fr/; /it/; Corti, /co/) is a commune in the Haute-Corse department, on the island of Corsica, France.

-It is the fourth-largest commune in Corsica after Ajaccio, Bastia, and Porto-Vecchio.
+It is the fifth-largest commune in Corsica after Ajaccio, Bastia, Porto-Vecchio and Borgo.

 Administration

 Corte is a subprefecture of the Haute-Corse department.

 History

 Corte was the capital of the Corsican independent state during the period of Pasquale Paoli.

 During World War I, German prisoners of war were kept in the Citadel.

 Sights

 Sites of interest include the Fortress (A citadella), the Museum of Corsica (Museu di a Corsica), and the University of Corsica (Università di Corsica).